Quick Start Guide

 docker run --name gofr-postgres -e POSTGRES_PASSWORD=postgres -e POSTGRES_DB=test_db -p 5432:5432 -d postgres:14

-Access test_db database and create table customer with columns id and name:
+Access test_db database and create a table customer with columns id and name:

 docker exec -it gofr-postgres psql -U postgres test_db -c "CREATE TABLE customers (id SERIAL PRIMARY KEY, name VARCHAR(255) NOT NULL);"